skyvers/Aged-care/tutorial/chapter3.md

 ![json2](../doc_src_img/chapter6/5.jpg "json2")

-If you want to change the username and password, you can change in bootstrap in this app it is not changed.
+If you want to change the username and password, you can change in bootstrap, in this app it is not changed.

 Lastly, save and close the file.